|

 Hansmann Group

-Computers have become a prominent device in the tool box of scientists extending the range of phenomena that can be studied within the framework of physics.
-An important example are biological molecules and other nanoscale systems.
 Research in our group focuses on the physics of proteins, "nanomachines" that are responsible for transporting molecules, catalyzing and regulating biochemical reactions in the cell, or as antibodies for fighting infections.
 As proteins are only functional if they assume specific shapes, it is important to explore how these structures emerge from a protein's chemical composition (the sequence of amino acids as specified in the genome).
 Such knowledge could not only lead to the rational design of novel drugs, but also to a deeper understanding of various diseases that are caused by misfolding of proteins.

 Computer simulations offer one way to explore this sequence-structure